kubernetes-sigs/bom/README.md

 listed with the Go modules they were built from, as recorded in their embedded build information.

+Documents are written as SPDX 2.3 JSON by default, or as SPDX 2.3 tag-value.
+SPDX 3.0.1 JSON-LD output (--format spdx3-json) is
+experimental: it is written by protobom, which does not yet keep the order of the hashes and identifiers of an element stable between runs.

 The SBOM data can also be exported to an in-toto provenance attestation.
 The output will produce a provenance statement listing all the SPDX data as in-toto subjects, but otherwise ready to be